KRIOS: A new basis-expansion $N$-body code for collisional stellar dynamics: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by the National Science Foundation under Grants No. AST-2310362 to the University of North Carolina and No. PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP), and by the grant \href{https://www.secular-evolution.org}{\emph{SEGAL}} ANR-19-CE31-0017 of the French Agence Nationale de la Recherche.
+We thank our referee, Douglas Heggie, for his remarks, which greatly contributed to the improvement of this paper.
+We are also grateful to Eugene Vasiliev and Martin Weinberg for numerous suggestions during the completion of this work.
+We also thank Eugene Vasiliev for providing us with the \raga\ run data used in this paper.
+This work is partially supported by the National Science Foundation under Grants No. AST-2310362 to the University of North Carolina and No. PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP), by NASA ATP Grant 80NSSC24K0687, and by the grant \href{https://www.secular-evolution.org}{\emph{SEGAL}} ANR-19-CE31-0017 of the French Agence Nationale de la Recherche.
+CR also acknowledges support from an Alfred P. Sloan Research Fellowship, and a David and Lucile Packard Foundation Fellowship.
 BTC was partially funded by the North Carolina Space Grant's Graduate Research Fellowship.
 MSP is supported by a UKRI Stephen Hawking Fellowship.
 We would like to thank the University of North Carolina at Chapel Hill and the Research Computing group for providing computational resources and support that have contributed to these research results.
 We thank St\'ephane Rouberol for the smooth running of the Infinity cluster of the Institute of Astrophysics of Paris, where the $N$-body runs were performed.
-We are grateful to E. Vasiliev and M. Weinberg for numerous suggestions during the completion of this work.

 \counterwithin{figure}{section} \counterwithin{table}{section} \thefigure{\thesection.\arabic{figure}}